lighthouse-labs/gitbook-node-chat-tutorial/content/part2/socket.io.md

 Next, we need to add similar logic to the client app.

-Open the `index.html` file and modify the `script` tags below so that we also reference and make use of Socket.IO.
-We can do this by adding one more script tag before our `app.js`script tag, so that it looks like this down there.
+Open the **index.html** file and modify the `<script>` tags so that we also reference Socket.IO.
+We can do this by adding one more script tag before our `app.js` script tag, so that it looks like this.

 ```html
 <script src="https://code.jquery.com/jquery-3.1.1.js"></script>